Breckenridge Troll Hike: Worth It (2026 Guide)

 Address: 112 Overlook Dr, Breckenridge, CO 80424

-Perched high on a ridge with stunning mountain views, this boutique hotel offers upscale rooms and suites, a spa, on-site dining, and complimentary shuttle service to downtown Breckenridge.
+Perched high on a ridge with stunning mountain views, this boutique hotel offers upscale rooms and suites, a spa, on-site dining, and complimentary shuttle bus service to downtown Breckenridge.

 Mid-Budget